Amsterdam/bereikbaarheid-frontend/README.md

 ### To have a look around
 - Make sure the API is running locally, for more info see the [bereikbaarheid-backend repo](https://github.com/Amsterdam/bereikbaarheid-backend).
-- Run the docker container: `docker-compose up --build`.
+- Run the docker container: `docker compose up --build`.
+- View the app at [http://localhost:5000](http://localhost:5000)

 ### Om aanpassingen aan de frontend te maken
 1. Installeer [Node.js](https://nodejs.org/en/)